 - The Lentz/Dahl/Anderson/Campbell Scholarship (15 awarded)

 The Carthage commitment to scholars extends beyond the Kenosha and Presidential Scholarships.
-Top students typically receive a substantial package of multiple non-need-based awards, up to $11,000 each.
+Top students typically receive a substantial package of multiple non-need-based awards.